rsapkf/rsapkf-site/src/content/articles/vim-mode-in-graphical-editors/vim-mode-in-graphical-editors.md

 title: "Enabling Vim Mode In All Major Graphical Text Editors"
 date: "2019-10-19"
 lastupdated: "2019-10-19"
-spoiler: "PS.
-Not advocating for VSCode or anything."
+spoiler: ""
 tags: ["vim", "programming"]
 type: "article"
 ---

-Make no mistake- I am a giant Vim / Emacs / Terminal advocate.
-But if you really need to use full-featured graphical text editors or IDEs for development, there are ways to get around the problem.
-Almost all major graphical text editors / IDEs with a plugin ecosystem today allow you to enable / install vim emulation.
+Make no mistake- I am normally a Vim / Emacs / Terminal advocate.
+But if you need to use full-featured graphical text editors or IDEs for development, there are ways around it.
+Almost all major editors with a plugin ecosystem today allow you to enable or install vim emulation.
 Here are some plugins for the major ones.
 Installation is fairly trivial.

 #### 1. VSCode